garance-buricatu/rig-aws/README.md

 ![Deployment Package Rust](rig-entertainer-lambda/assets/rig-deployment-package.png)

 #### Memory, CPU, and runtime
 The image below gives metrics on memory usage and execution time of the function.
-In **yellow** is the **total memory used** by a single execution, in **red** is the amount of **memory allocated** to a single execution, and in **blue** is the **runtime** of an execution.
+Each row represents a single execution of the function.
+In **yellow** is the **total memory used**, in **red** is the amount of **memory allocated**, and in **blue** is the **runtime**.
-We can see that there are varying memory configurations from 128MB, 256MB, 512MB, to 1024MB and that the average amount of memory used is **26MB**.
+We can see that there are varying memory configurations from 128MB, 256MB, 512MB, to 1024MB and that the average memory used per execution used is **26MB**.
 ![Rig Cloudwatch logs](rig-entertainer-lambda/assets/rig-cw-logs.png)

 Let's get more information on the metrics above by spamming the function and calculating averages.
 I invoked `rig-entertainer` 50 times for each memory configuration of 128MB, 256MB, 512MB, 1024MB using the [power tuner tool](https://github.com/alexcasalboni/aws-lambda-power-tuning) and the result of those invocations are displayed in the chart below.

 The x-axis is the memory allocation, and the y-axis is the average runtime over the 50 executions of `rig-entertainer`.

-**Q.** We know that the function uses on average only 26MB per execution (no matter the memory allocated) so you might be wondering why we would need to test all those different configurations?
+**Q.** We know that the function uses on average only 26MB per execution (no matter the memory allocated) so why should we test all of those different memory configurations?
 **A.** [vCPUs are added to the lambda in proportion to memory](https://docs.aws.amazon.com/lambda/latest/operatorguide/computing-power.html) so adding memory could still affect the performance.

-However, we can see that adding memory to the function (and therefore adding computational power) does not affect the function performance at all.
-Since the [cost of a lambda execution](https://aws.amazon.com/lambda/pricing/) is calculated in GB-seconds, we get a very efficient lambda for the lowest price!
+However, we can see that adding memory to the function (and therefore adding computational power) does not affect its performance at all.
+Since the [cost of a lambda execution](https://aws.amazon.com/lambda/pricing/) is calculated in GB-seconds, we get the most efficient lambda for the lowest price!
 ![Power Tuner Rust](rig-entertainer-lambda/assets/rig-power-tuner.png)

-#### Cold starts
+#### Cold starts ❄️
 [Cold starts](https://docs.aws.amazon.com/lambda/latest/operatorguide/execution-environments.html) occur when the lambda function's execution environment needs to be booted up from scratch.
 This includes setting up the actual compute that the lambda function is running on, and downloading the lambda function code and dependencies in that environment.
 Cold start latency doesn't affect all function executions because once the lambda environment has been setup, it will be reused by subsequent executions of the same lambda.